-ORCAA will provide one bulletin board, for use by where staff, to may post fund raising forms and other non-work-related activities items for other staff to view during non-work times.
-These can include any organization fund raising forms and other activities.
-Posts must not be if they are inappropriate, and not of a sexual in nature or in direct conflict with ORCAA's mission.
+ORCAA will provide one bulletin board where staff may post fund raising forms and other non-workrelated activities.
+Posts must not be inappropriate, sexual in nature or in direct conflict with ORCAA's mission.
 Staff may post and view items during non-work times.